zhangyuanyang21/2025-AAAI-DCG/README.md

 ## 3.Datasets

 The Synthetic3D, CUB, HandWritten, LandUse-21, and Fashion datasets are placed in "data" folder.
-The others dataset could be downloaded from [cloud]().

 ## 4.Usage

-- an example for train a new model：
+- an example for train model：

 ```bash
 python run.py